gravitational/teleport/rfd/0162-machine-id-token-join-method-bot-instance.md

 simply clear out any artifacts within the `tbot` storage directory.

-In addition, if the bot detects a change in join token or join method, it should automatically rotate it's keypair.
+In addition, if the bot detects a change in join token or join method, it should automatically rotate its keypair.
 This will ensure it presents as a fresh BotInstance to the AuthServer.

 A log message should be output that identifies the linked BotInstance at